 The inside of your mug will most likely be shadowed, with several hard edged reflections around the lip.
 Shade “around” the largest highlights, leaving them lighter than the shadowed inner part of the cup.

 More Highlights & Shadows

-- Pinch the kneaded eraser into a wedge or point shape and drag it across the hatching to erase more highlights.
+Pinch the kneaded eraser into a wedge or point shape, and then drag it across the hatching to erase more highlights.
 I erased them from the rim, handle, and bottom of my cup.

-- The highlights don’t have to be perfect, but it helps to create a realistic effect if you get them in the right places.
+Like shadows, highlights don’t have to be perfectly shaped, but it helps to create a realistic effect if you get them in the right places.

-- Add decorations now.
-Here are some things to look for:
+Add any decorations now.
+Here are some things to consider:

-- To help place designs in the right place, look at how close they are to the edges, top, and bottom of the mug.
+- To help place designs in the right place, look at how close they are to the edges, top, bottom, and handle of the mug.

 - Designs distort as they near the mug’s edge.
 For example, the apple nearest the edge on my mug is skinnier than the one in the middle.

 If you’re new to drawing and want to learn more about pencils and other tools, my Beginner’s Guide To Pencils, Erasers and Blenders page will let you in on many secrets of the ancient practice.
 If you want my overly opinionated view on which supplies you need, you’ll want to read my Basic, Intermediate, And Advanced Lists.
 And, if you just want to drool over art supplies, try Free Art Supply Catalogs And Online Art Stores.
 I try to keep it updated.